 The full code for this tutorial is can be found by following the Github link at the top of the page

 In order to display and manipulate objects on the screen, we have to describe them mathematically.
 One way to represent a simple shape is with a list of nodes, edges and faces.

-- Nodes are points with three coordinates, x, y and z.
+- Nodes: points with three coordinates, x, y and z.

-- Edges (sometimes called vertices) are lines connecting two nodes.
+- Edges (sometimes called vertices): lines connecting two nodes.

 To start with we'll work with wireframe objects, which are only made up of nodes and edges.
 That way we won't have to worry about shading and figuring out which parts of the object are in front of which others until later.

 So let's start by creating some objects (in a file called wireframe.py) with the appropriate properties:

 class Node: def __init__(self, coordinates): self.x = coordinates self.y = coordinates self.z = coordinates class Edge: def __init__(self, start, stop): self.start = start self.stop = stop class Wireframe: def __init__(self): self.nodes = self.edges =

 We should also give the Wireframe class a couple of methods to make it easy to define the nodes and edges of a Wireframe object: